Harshit-1874/Mobilize/ReadMe.md

 ->JavaScript is used for making the website functionalaties ->We have also used JS for rendering some cards onto the webpage

-## About Project
-This is an University project made using HTML, CSS, Vanilla JS and SwiperJS bundle of JS.
-->User friendly Interface
-->Easy to use.
--> Implies CDN.